Posted by Corey Loftus on

 Serves: 4

-BachansYuzu CitrusTart, fragrant citrus, and incredibly bright.
+Bachan'sYuzu CitrusTart, fragrant citrus, and incredibly bright.

-Savory-sweet soy, meet citrus tang.
-Our Yuzu Citrus Japanese Barbecue Sauce features Yuzu, a Japanese citrus fruit that tastes like if a grapefruit, a lemon and an orange had a baby.
+Our Yuzu Citrus Japanese Barbecue Sauce features yuzu, a Japanese fruit that tastes like a grapefruit, lemon and orange had a baby.
 It’s bright, tart and incredibly refreshing.
 Our crave-worthy flavor always comes from simple, clean ingredients.
-Let's eat!
-Itadakimasu!

 17oz (482g)

-Regular price Sale price As low as $9.99
+Regular price Sale price $9.49